FrancisVila/MFT_convert/content/en/docs/SecureTransport/Security_Guide/c_secgd_config_intro/enable-tls13.md

 ## Enable TLSv1.3

-To enable TLSv1.3 in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>, add "TLSv1.3" to the following configuration options:
+To enable TLSv1.3 in {{< SecureTransport/componentshortname  >}}, add "TLSv1.3" to the following configuration options:

 -   `Admin.Ssl.protocol`
 -   `As2.SIT.EnabledProtocols`